 Programming has been, and is expected to continue to be, our largest operating expense item.
 In recent years, the cable industry has experienced a rapid escalation in the cost of programming.
 We expect programming costs to continue to increase, and at a higher rate than in 2010, because of a variety of factors including amounts paid for retransmission consent, annual increases imposed by programmers and additional programming, including high definition and OnDemand programming, being provided to customers.
 The inability to fully pass these programming cost increases on to our customers has had an adverse impact on our cash flow and operating margins associated with the video product.
-We have programming contracts that have expired and others that will expire at or before the end of 2011. ; There can be no assurance that these agreements will be renewed on favorable or comparable terms.
-To the extent that we are unable to reach agreement with certain programmers on terms that we believe are reasonable we may be forced to remove such programming channels from our line-up, which could result in a further loss of customers.
+We have programming contracts that have expired and others that will expire at or before the end of 2011.
+There can be no assurance that these agreements will be renewed on favorable or comparable terms.
+To the extent that we believe are reasonable we may be forced to remove such programming channels from our line-up, which could result in a further loss of customers.